Safecast/Pocketcast-iOS/README.md

 Requirements: pGeigie dev hardware

-Status: 0%
+Status: 40%

+Done:
-- Core Location updates, altitudes, time, and precision information should be saved to an internal ring buffer structure (instead of just the last value.
-Do not convert to string/NMEA immediately.)
+- Core Location updates, altitudes, time, and precision information are saved to an internal ring buffer structure, LocationBuffer (instead of just the last value).
+- LocationBuffer is implemented in pure ANSI C for portability
+- LocationBuffer interpolates based upon timestamps and known locations, with some handling for edge cases (may need tweaking)
+- Improved power savings.
+CoreLocation updates are now tied to be connected to the device, or connecting to the device.
+This may need future tweaking for timeouts and background modes, etc.

+To Do:
 - Must support receiving pGeigie "burst" transmissions, of several measurements [how many?] at a fixed time interval [when?]

-pGeigie Data Processing:
-- First, the time of each pGeigie measurement should be computed
+- First, the time of each pGeigie measurement should be computed. [offset some pushlatency?]
-- Next, each pGeigie measurement should be matched to the closest time index in the ring buffer of Core Location updates
+- Next, each pGeigie measurement should be matched to the closest time index from LocationBuffer using LocationBuffer_Interpolate()
-- Linear interpolation should be used to determine an approximate location for the pGeigie measurement
-- Some checking may need to be done to not match or use low-precision data from Core Location.
-This needs further research.
-- A further tricky issue for iOS is that it is not possible to determine if hardware GPS is present directly.
-This may need to be determined indirectly, and tested with WiFi-only iPads and iPod Touches, such that low-precision location information does not contaminate the spatial precision of the Safecast dataset.

 ### Version 0.3